cotarr/irc-hybrid-client/README.md

 [ChangeLog.md](https://github.com/cotarr/irc-hybrid-client/blob/master/CHANGELOG.md)

-## Version v2 Upgrade Notes

-The frontend browser code was completely rewritten and merged into the master branch as Version V2.0.0 on Sept 12, 2023.
-For a detail description of the changes see the CHANGELOG.md file.

-The new version is intended be fully backward compatible.
-Performing a `git pull` on irc-hybrid-client master branch will update both frontend and backend NodeJs files.

-There are no changes to the configuration files on the backend server, so previous configuration should work as-is.
-There are no changes to the format of the "servers.json" database of IRC server definitions.
-However, the file location of the root directory of the web server has changed (see CHANGELOG.md).
-Version 2 contains a bundled and minified version in the repository.

-Installations that use custom mp3 sound files will need to move the sound files to the build-prod/sounds/ folder.

-The previous version v0.2.53 of the web browser frontend will no longer be maintained.
-It has been tagged as v1.0.0 to place a clean version boundary to the new version.
-The upgraded version will begin at Version v2.0.0.

-If any problems are experienced with Version 2, you can revert the GitHub master branch to the last Version 0.2.53 commit from Aug 07, 2023 commit hash f87c3d4.
-If the Gulp bundler is used, the irc-hybrid-client-dev-tools repository must also be rolled back as described in it's README.md file.

-### Project Status
+## Project Status

-The upgrade of the web browser frontend to Version v2 has brought the project back into a period of rapid changes to optimize the user interface.
-The backend core IRC client and web server did not change in the v2 upgrade and is mostly stable.

-The /docs/ folder has not been upgraded and it still contains Version 0.2.53 screen capture images.
-New screen captures are deferred until last minute user interface adjustments have been comleted.
-In general, the /docs/ instructions mostly refer to the backend web server and are still applicable to the new version.
+The irc-hybrid-client project was started in March 2021.
+As it approaches 4 years old, irc-hybrid-client code is generally stable.
+The project is currently in maintenance mode where NPM dependencies are updated to address outdated version and NPM audit warnings.
+No major revisions are planned.
+Minor feature additions are still possible.

-### Repository Contents
+## Repository Contents

 HTML, CSS, and JavaScript content is available in both the minified-bundled version and the commented development version.
 HTML source files are located in the folder `source-files/`.
 The production minified build is located in the folder `build-prod/`.
 Selection is determined by the NODE_ENV environment variable.
 A development folder `build-dev` will not be committed to avoid duplication of source files.